Academic Year Programs

 CASC 145: Navigating the Academy

 This seminar-style course explores the shared individual and group narratives of Kearns Center Scholars, primarily focusing on the first year of college.
-The course will function as a way for students to identify resources and critical issues that impact their experience in higher education.
-Through readings, videos, guest speakers, small and large group discussions, and more, students will increase their development and understanding of how to navigate the undergraduate experience.
+The course will function as a way for you to identify resources and critical issues that impact your experience in higher education.
+Through readings, videos, guest speakers, small and large group discussions, and more, you will increase your development and understanding of how to navigate the undergraduate experience.

 CASC 170: International Student Success Seminar

-Through this course, students will explore campus, community, and American culture, enhance their intercultural competence, and build academic skills to improve their success in the American classroom.
-Students will compare cultures through a variety of readings, in class discussions, blogs and outside class activities.
+Through this course, you will explore campus, community, and American culture, enhance your intercultural competence, and build academic skills to improve your success in the American classroom.
+You will compare cultures through a variety of readings, in class discussions, blogs and outside class activities.
 Topics include verbal and non-verbal communication, education systems, ethics, relationships, perception, beliefs, values, and norms.

 Learn more